 Voriconazole

-Vfend Coupons & Discount Card - Compare Prices Near You
+Vfend Coupons & Savings Card – Discount Prices from $42.18

 Voriconazole, known by the brand name Vfend, is an azole antifungal medication used to treat serious fungal infections in adults and children aged 2 and older.
 It is particularly effective against conditions such as invasive aspergillosis, esophageal candidiasis, candidemia, and other deep tissue fungal infections, including those in the stomach and wounds.
 Voriconazole works by inhibiting the fungus's ability to form a protective covering, thereby preventing its growth and survival.
 Typically, treatment begins with an intravenous infusion in a hospital setting, especially for severe cases, followed by oral administration in tablet or suspension form every 12 hours as the patient's condition improves.
 Common side effects can include changes in vision, nausea, and skin rash.
 Always consult healthcare professionals before starting or changing treatment to ensure safety and efficacy.